carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-sharing-environments.md

 The last command installs a kernel spec file for the current environment.
 Kernel spec files are JSON files which can be viewed and changed with a normal text editor.
-The `--name` value is used by Jupyter internally; `--display-name` is what you see in the JupyterLab launcher menu as well as the dropdown notebook kernel menu.
+The `--name` value is used by Jupyter internally; `--display-name` is what you see in the JupyterLab launcher menu as well as the Jupyter Notebook dropdown kernel menu.
 This command will overwrite any existing kernel with the same name.

 > ## Create a kernel for a Conda environment
 >